DataDog/hiring-engineers/answers.md

 ***Is there anything creative you would use Datadog for?***

-**There are a couple of creative uses I have for Datadog.**
+**There are a couple of creative uses I have for Datadog**

-*The first would be to monitor and alert the activity of our cats.
+*The first would be to monitor and alert on the activity of our cats.
 We have two cats and a smart cat door.
-The cat door provides alerts when a cat goes in or out.
-In the past I recognised a health issue with one of the cats when she started to spend less time outside than she did.
+The cat door provides alerts when a cat goes in or out and if the cat looks out the door but doesn't go through.
+In the past I recognised a health issue with one of the cats when she started to spend less time outside than normal.
 I could see the anomoly engine being particularly useful as the cats have pretty typical schedules that they stick to.
-There could also be great opportunity to correlate the information against the other metric such as the weather (temperature, rain, etc) and the internal environmental conditions of our house.*
+There could also be great opportunity to correlate the information against the other metrics such as the weather (temperature, rain, etc) and the internal environmental conditions of our house.*

 *Another use would be for a computer game I play in my spare time, Elite: Dangerous (ED).
 ED has a very complex "background simulation" that constantly changes the the state of the populated systems.
 This covers numerous things such as factions, their influence in the system, the state of the system (Boom, Investment, War, etc).
 Lots of groups of players have their own faction in the game and use some 3rd party tools or complex spreadsheets to track the state of their faction.
 I could see lots of potential to use Datadog to provide dashboards and alerts to assist with the management of the background simulation for players of the game.*